Posted Thursday, Jul 22, 2021

-Keeping your tires properly inflated can increase your gas mileage by up to 3%!
+Keeping your tires properly inflated can maximize gas mileage of a used car by up to 3%!
 A mere underinflation by 10 can reduce mileage to as much as 2% - a 1.3 miles per gallon effect.

 Bottom Line: Check your PSI about once a month.

 Remove any excess weight.
 If there’s no need for you to have that bike rack, extra stuff in the back, or cargo case on the roof then remove it.
 Experts say that by lightening your load by 100 pounds can increase your mileage by at least 1 mile per gallon.

 Bottom Line: If you don’t use it, lose it.
 By removing extra stuff in and on your vehicle, you are creating extra room and makes for better aerodynamics.
 Plus, it keeps your vehicle cleaner and your ride smoother.